nhood-org/nhood-engine/README.md

 ## Usage examples

-There is a couple of examples implemented as ready-to-run unit tests.
-You can find those in `nhood-engine-examples` module.
+There are a couple of examples implemented as ready-to-run unit tests.

-Currently, the following use-cases are covered:

-- DataFinder is used to resolve 30 of cities closest to Cracow considering its geographical coordinates.
-- DataFinder is used to resolve a planet with the characteristics similar to the characteristics of the Earth.
-- DataFinder is used to resolve 10 of songs similar to the given one according to its metadata vectors.
+You can find those in [nhood-examples](https://github.com/nhood-org/nhood-examples) repository.

 ## Technology